“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 If you do hire someone, we recommend that you hire a person in the United States who is familiar with US rules and regulations.

-How helpful is the county in helping you complete your due diligence on the property?
+How helpful will the county be in helping me complete my due diligence?

 It really depends on the county.